adam-faulkner/SklearnTextClassify/README.md

   * `num` : For each item in a space separated string, count the item, and use the resulting count as a feature

-Here is a (truncated) example from the review polarity dataset provided in the resources folder:
+Here is a (truncated) example from the review polarity dataset provided in the `resources` folder:

 | doc_id        | text_bow      | text_embeddings  | positive_num     | negative_num
 | ------------- |---------------| -----------------| -----------------| -----------------
 | cv700_21947.txt | latest bond film  | latest bond film |positive_word positive_word | negative_word negative_word negative_word

-`text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above and `positive-` and `negative-num` will be transformed into real-valued features.
+`text_bow` will be processed as a vector of tf-idf-weighted counts, `text_embeddings` will undergo the mean-embeddings transformation described above and `positive_` and `negative_num` will be transformed into real-valued features.

 `cli.py` provides all of the required functionality.
 All commands can be viewed via `-h`: